tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 When approaching these problems, i per the interval is the yearly / N per year.
 N is the total intervals over time.

-### Bonds

-If a government or company issues a bond, they say that "we'll pay you interest every interval, and at the end we'll pay you your original amount of money back".

-There's no guarantee that a bond original amount will be paid back (the company can go bankrupt).
-But that's why you should research about the reliability of the company.
-The government has never bailed on a bond.

-For example:

-The government issues a $100,000 bond at 5%.
-We buy it.
-The bond length/maturity is 20 years from when its issued.

-This means that I get $5000 every year I keep the bond, and $100,000 at the end of the length.
-Usually 5% is a bit high.

-However, let's suppose that we expect the interests to go down in a couple years. i.e. the interest rate goes from 5% to 3%.
-We can choose to sell our owned bond in five years for greater than $100,000, because 5% interest rate is higher than normal now.

-There's a inverse relationship between interest rate and bonds.

-Definitions for Bonds:
-- Coupon Rate: Interest Rate on the bond.
-Almost always paid semi-annually.
-- Redemption Date: Maturity Date, the date that the principal is paid
-- Redemption Value - i) Redeemable at par ii) Redeemable at premium (i.e. $100,000 at 104).
-Basically if you held it till the end, you get the 4% extra
-- Yield to Maturity - The rate of return that takes into account the difference between the par value and the market value if they are different
-- Current Yield - Annual interest rate earned as a % of the current price.

-- Net Present Value - When you buy a equipment, you will have net cash flows (incoming cash flow - annual maintenance costs).
-The net present value is the infront cost + cash flows - maintenance cost.
-This is used to determine whether this investment is worth it.

-How do we compute Net Present Value (NPV)?
-- NPV = A + PV of net cash flows

-A = Original cost

-Thus,
-NPV = A + sum of (net cash flow / (1+i)^n)

-n = years
-i = Marr (Minimum acceptable rate of return).
-Usually determined by the client.

-### Decision Rule
-If the NPV for a project is greater than 0, accept the project.
-If the NPV for a project is less than 0, reject the project.
-If the NPV for a project is equal to 0, we may accept or reject the project.
 ## Lecture 6

 Midterm is Wednesday.
 On the day, we go on the D2L dropbox.
 Open the Academic Integrity form and sign and upload it.
 Then we can start the test, its a two part procedure.